ajitjha393/js-transducers/README.md

 ## Measuring the Performance of our Transducers

-As it is evident from the metric, the transduers allow us to perform all these operations and transformations in a much performant way when dealing with huge amount of data and values that we want to iterate over.
+As it is evident from the metric, the transducers allow us to perform all these operations and transformations in a much performant way when dealing with huge amount of data and values that we want to iterate over.

 It also enables us with more flexibility over the type of collection as it is agnostic to the container and not limited to only using Arrays.